 God created human sexuality and declared it “very good.”
 Genesis 1:26–31.
 He designed sexual intimacy in marriage for the purposes of procreation, companionship, meeting emotional and physical needs, and mutual pleasure.
 God designed sex for marriage.
 He made it to be a deep bonding experience and an expression of love.
 Yet in many cultures, it is hard to know and feel that human sexuality can please God.

-Though some defenders of pornography dispute the claim, there is no question about its link with behavior such as promiscuity, sexual abuse, adultery, rape, violence, child abuse, degrading human dignity, sexual dominance, and discrimination.
+Though some defenders of pornography dispute the claim.
+That there’s no question about its link with behavior.
+Such as promiscuity, sexual abuse, adultery, rape, violence, child abuse, degrading human dignity, sexual dominance, and discrimination.
 Our prisons are full of individuals who recognize the connection between pornography and sexual crimes.

 Sadly, pornography is available in our military exchanges and shopettes, televisions, and computers.
 The availability of this material to children and young people is particularly disturbing.
-Because of its availability, our children are losing their innocence and are forced to deal with adult situations with the emotional and mental capacity of a child.
+Because of its availability, our children are losing their innocence.
+Children are forced to deal with adult situations with the emotional and mental capacity of a child.
 This always leads to brokenness.

-Intimacy in marriage begins to grow cold… no spouse can compare to the touched-up, perfected images one can find on the internet or in magazines.
+Intimacy in marriage begins to grow cold.
+No spouse can compare to the touched-up, perfected images one can find on the internet or in magazines.
 This situation leaves men and women frustrated and estranged.
-The effects of pornography spill over into other social areas, work, and can take a financial toll on the individuals and family.
+The effects of pornography spill over into many other areas.
+Firstly, pornography affects social areas.
+Secondly, it affects work and the work environment.
+And lastly, it can take a financial toll on the individuals and family.
 What is done in private has public consequences.

 What is done in private has public consequences.

-The central message of the Gospel is an invitation to come to God through Jesus Christ so that we may experience healing, freedom, and life (Isaiah 6:1–2 and Luke 4:18–19).
+The main message of the Gospel is an invitation to come to God through Jesus Christ.
+As a result, we may experience healing, freedom, and life (Isaiah 6:1–2 and Luke 4:18–19).
 You are not too far gone for His healing touch.
 You are not too dirty for Him to cleanse.
 He is the healer, cleanser, forgiver, and savior.
 He can meet your deepest needs and heal your heart.
 Jesus extends the invitation to come to him so you may find rest.
-Are you tired?
+Tired are you?
 Have you tried all you can and still wrestle with pornography?
 Now is the time to try something different.